 Te Araroa Trail Maps

-I will use the Guthook App on my smartphone as my primary map, gps and guide for the trail.
+Phone Apps provide the best Te Araroa Trail Map.
+I used the Guthook App on my smartphone as my primary map, GPS and guide for the trail.
+These are the best Te Araroa Trail Maps.
 I have previously used these guide on other trails and like the layout and simplicity of using a smartphone to navigate.
-Using a GPS is not not necessary.
+Using a stand alone GPS is not not necessary, smartphones are best.

 Paper maps can be dowloaded for free from the Te Araroa website.
 Be sure to leave a generous donation in return for this free service.